MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi_types/ns-wudfddi_types-umdf_version_data.md

 ## -remarks

 A UMDF driver supplies a pointer to a <b>UMDF_VERSION_DATA</b> structure to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558909">IWDFDriver::IsVersionAvailable</a> method to describe the minimum version of the framework that the driver supports.
+<div class="alert"><b>Note</b>  <b>Warning:</b> UMDF 2 is the latest version of UMDF and supersedes UMDF 1.
+All new UMDF drivers should be written using UMDF 2.
+No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10.
+Universal Windows drivers must use UMDF 2.
+For more info, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2">Getting Started with UMDF</a>.</div><div> </div>
 <a href="https://msdn.microsoft.com/library/windows/hardware/hh780327">Microsoft_WDF_UMDF_Version</a> is a global variable of type  <b>UMDF_VERSION_DATA</b> that specifies the major version, minor version, and service number for the current release of the framework.